 If you know your bitch has mated, take her to the vet two or three weeks later to check whether she is pregnant.
 A completely safe ultrasound scan can be conducted by the vet to detect the puppies.
 The stomach should not be examined by anyone other than a professional, as this can affect the growth of the puppies or even cause a miscarriage if done incorrectly.
 Your vet may also conduct a blood test to assess your bitch’s hormone levels.

 Throughout the pregnancy you need to consult with the vet regarding nutritional information, exercise and how best to care for your bitch.
 The visits will be useful for treating any other ailments or conditions she might have, so she can be healthy and happy during her pregnancy.
 Remember to speak to your vet before using any flea and worming treatments at this time.

 As a responsible pet owner who wants the best for their dog, you need to do everything you can to make her pregnancy happy, healthy and successful.
 Follow all of the vet’s advice you are given, and keep household stress as minimal as possible.

 Insuring your pet is another way you can protect them.
-Animal Friends offer a variety of policies for you to choose from.
+Animal Friends offer a variety of dog insurance policies for you to choose from.